-The parties may mutually agree on the locale where the arbitration is to be held.
+For arbitrations that will not be held on documents or telephonically, the parties may mutually agree on the locale where the arbitration is to be held.
 If any party requests that the hearing be held in a specific locale and the other party files no objection thereto within 15 days after notice of the request has been sent to it by the AAA, the locale shall be the one requested.
-If the parties disagree as to the locale, the AAA may initially determine the place of arbitration, subject to the power of the arbitrator, after his or her appointment, to make a final determination on the locale.
+If a party objects to the locale requested by the other party, the AAA shall have the power to determine the locale, and its decision shall be final and binding.

-9. Appointment from National Roster
+9. Appointment from Non-Binding Panel of AAA National Roster